Mario: 3D games

-Super Mario 64 features Mario's first 3D rendering.
+Super Mario 64 features Mario's first in-game 3D rendering.
 Due to 3D graphics being new at the time, Yoshiaki Koizumi had trouble programming movement with no frame of reference.

 Most Super Mario games in 3D feature open world gameplay; instead of being confined to only moving left and right, Mario can move in any direction, and the player can complete the level however they please.
 The player chooses from one of the multiple objectives before entering a level, and Mario is tasked with completing that goal, which ultimately ends with an obtainable item such as a star.
 These games feature a more complex narrative, but most still have Mario rescuing a kidnapped Princess Peach from Bowser.

 Mario's debut 3D role is in Super Mario 64; because the concept of 3D video games was still new at the time, the developers knew they were helping to pave the way for future games, and they were not restricted on what the standard game was like.
 However, when Yoshiaki Koizumi had to create a 3D model and animation of Mario, he had no frame of reference and struggled with the task.
 Koizumi stated how the whole concept was "arguably tough", but was overtaken by the enjoyment of innovating in a new field.
 Mario's movement was among the top priorities in the game's development, with his animation being tested long before the basic layout of the game's locations was in place.
-Super Mario 64 is one of the first games voiced by Charles Martinet, and Mario's character model was made with the N-World toolkit.
+Super Mario 64 is one of the first games where Mario is voiced by Charles Martinet, and Mario's character model was made with the N-World toolkit.
 Mario's movements and animations were inspired by Arale Norimaki from Dr. Slump, a Japanese manga series.